IshanCornick/cspwork/index.md

 The final thing I wish I knew was that for gifs and videos you need a embeaded link and that a normal link doesn't work.

+## Problems I came across

+One of my first problems was getting a computer.
+When I first started this class I had only a chromebook, when I realized a macbook would make everything much easier I ordered one.
+A couple days later it came but now I had much less time to work on my blog.

+My second problems was with when I forked the wrong directory.
+After talking to a helper I realized this was a problem and I instead made a copy to fix this.

+My third and finally problem was that my website wasn't big enough to hold all my code and writing.

 ## Pong Game Code

 [Credit](<!https://gist.github.com/straker/81b59eecf70da93af396f963596dfdc5>)